jimthoburn/artsamo/_how-to/add-an-event.markdown

 *You can copy one of the other [event pages](https://github.com/jimthoburn/artsamo/tree/master/_events) or the [starter template](https://github.com/jimthoburn/artsamo/tree/master/_events/_starter-template.markdown) to use as a starting point.*

-*Or you can fill out this form: [Add an Event](https://design-artsamo.digitalservice.la/admin/add-an-event/)*
+*Or you can fill out this form: [Add an Event](https://design-artsamo.digitalservice.la/admin/add-an-event/).
+This will add your changes to the [staging website](https://github.com/jimthoburn/artsamo/blob/master/_how-to/preview-your-changes.markdown).*

 5. Press the `Commit changes` button